eLeMenCy/Midi4J/README.md

 ## Licensing
-- Midi4J is licensed under the [Apache license V2.0](http://www.apache.org/licenses/) with exception for its MidiMessage class which incorporates work, derived and translated from the C++ juce_MidiMessage class part of the JUCE library and covered under the very permissive [ISC](http://www.isc.org/downloads/software-support-policy/isc-license) License.
+- Midi4J is licensed under the [Apache license V2.0](http://www.apache.org/licenses/) with exception to its MidiMessage class which incorporates work, derived and translated from the C++ juce_MidiMessage class part of the JUCE library and covered under the very permissive [ISC](http://www.isc.org/downloads/software-support-policy/isc-license) License.

 - RtMidi is distributed under its own [modified MIT](https://github.com/thestk/rtmidi/blob/master/LICENSE) License.